 Highly qualified students may pursue advanced work leading to graduation with honors in the major.
 Global affairs majors who have completed 75 credits with an overall GPA of 3.50 and a GPA of 3.50 in courses for the major are eligible to apply to graduate with honors.

-Bachelor's Degree (any)/Middle East and Islamic Studies, Accelerated MA
+Bachelor's Degree (any)/Global Affairs, Accelerated MA

 Overview